Anti-hapten antibody problems

-Small molecules are ubiquitous in our environment.
-They cover hormones and toxins to drugs and vitamins.
-There is an obvious need to detect and monitor this valuable target class for human health, but generating antibodies to small molecule targets is not a simple feat and assays for key targets are still lacking.
+Small molecules are ubiquitous in our environment, from hormones and toxins to drugs and vitamins.
+There is an obvious need to detect and monitor this valuable target class for human health.
+However, generating antibodies to small molecule targets is not a simple feat and assays for key targets are still lacking.

 Anti-hapten antibody production – how is it done?

 To generate antibodies to a target, an animal is typically immunized with the target and the anti-target antibodies that develop as part of the resulting immune response are used directly in the collected serum or isolated and used to generate recombinant monoclonal binders.

 Haptens are small molecule targets, which when injected into an animal do not result in antibody production.
 Due to the small size of haptens, they are not taken up, processed and presented on MHC clas II complexes by antigen-presenting cells, and so can’t be presented to T cells to induce a sufficient immune response for antibody generation.
 Instead, to create antibodies to these small molecule targets, the hapten molecule must be conjugated to a larger carrier protein.
 The term hapten comes from half-antigen, as they are only immunogenic when conjugated to a larger molecule.
 Routine carrier proteins include BSA and keyhole limpet hemocyanin (KLH) that are themselves inert, eliciting no immune response.
 Attaching a hapten molecule to a larger carrier allows recognition by the immune system and the production of antibodies.
 From these carrier-hapten antibodies, a proportion of those produced will be anti-hapten antibodies.

 Small molecules require conjugation to carrier proteins for the development of antibodies in immunised animals.